 Utilize our lunch program or pack your camper with a lunch!
 Lunches will be left at their group's meeting area.
 All campers should bring a refillable water bottle as we have water stations available to our campers at all times.
-Again, there is no refrigeration available, but freezing a water bottle makes a great ice pack and a refreshing afternoon drink!
+There is no refrigeration available, but freezing a water bottle makes a great ice pack and a refreshing afternoon drink!
+We also can not microwave lunches, or pick up food from the café inside for campers.
+Pack lots of snacks for the busy day!